fidgetech/curriculum/docs/4_react/2_react-fundamentals/AN-4-2-0-14-adding-images.md

 export default Header;
 ```

-Just as with other default imports, we can call the thing we are imported whatever we want — as always, we should be very clear on the name.
+Just as with other default imports, we can call the thing we are importing whatever we want — as always, we should be very clear on the name.
 We've called this `ticketsImage`.
 We could just call it `tickets`, though that might get confusing later with all of our similarly named components.

 Next, we need a standard `<img>` tag.
 This has all of the attributes of a typical HTML `<img>` tag — and as always, we should add an `alt` attribute to make our site more accessible to users with disabilities.
 The key difference is that we use curly braces to render our image inside the `src` attribute.